Gerhard J. Bellinger

-Gerhard J. Bellinger (11 March 1931 - 20 June 2020) was a German theologian, university professor of the New Testament, the history of Christianity, and the history of religions at Dortmund University of Technology.
+Gerhard J. Bellinger (11 March 1931 - 20 June 2020) was a German theologian, university professor of the New Testament, the history of Christianity, and the history of religions at Technical University of Dortmund.

 Study and occupation

 Bellinger was born 1931 in Bochum, Westphalia, Prussia, Germany, and he got an Abitur 1952 from the Collegium Josephinum Bonn.
 He died on 20 June 2020 in Bonn, North Rhine-Westphalia, Germany.
 He began his studies of philosophy, theology and history at Paderborn and then at Munich.
 At the Ludwig Maximilian University of Munich he had been taught by Michael Schmaus (dogmatic Theology), Romano Guardini (philosophy of religion) just as by Helmut Kuhn (American cultural history and philosophy), Hermann Krings (philosophy) and Franz Schnabel (history).

 In order to attain the degree in catholic theology, Bellinger continued his studies starting from 1961 at the university of Münster.
 There he was taught by Joseph Ratzinger / now Pope Benedict XVI. (dogmatic theology and dogma history), Walter Kasper (dogmatic theology), Johann Baptist Metz (fundamental theology) and above all by Theodor Filthaut (practical theology), which referred him to the Roman Catechism as topic of a thesis and became then also his doctor father.
 At Münster Bellinger 1966 obtained a "Doctor theologiae (Dr. theol.)" degree (Doctor of Theology in English), and 1967 he was nominated as scientific assistant at the educational university in Münster.

 In 1970 Bellinger was appointed professor ordinarius for catholic theology and its didactics at the educational university Hagen, and in 1976 he moved to the educational university at Dortmund.
 From 1977 to 1979, Bellinger became dean for the faculty of catholic and Protestant theology.
-Since 1980 he teaches catholic theology and its didactics with the emphasis Theology of the New Testament and History of Christianity and History of religions at the Dortmund University of Technology.
+Since 1980 he teaches catholic theology and its didactics with the emphasis Theology of the New Testament and History of Christianity and History of religions at the Technical University of Dortmund.
 As teacher of the university he had imparted in his lectures and seminars to the necessary knowledge of instruction religious teachings during three decades generations of studying for the teaching profession in the different school stages.
 According to his name is designated the Professor Dr. Bellinger Foundation in the trusteeship of the SOS Children's Villages foundation, by which all children and young person in the SOS Kinderdorf support within the range of the education and the training experience.
 On the occasion of his retirement in 1996, Bellinger received an anniversary publication from his colleagues and friends.